TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

       single: NaN
       single: Infinity

-   Return a floating point number constructed from a number or string *x*.
+   Return a floating point number constructed kutoka a number or string *x*.

    If the argument is a string, it should contain a decimal number, optionally preceded by a sign, and optionally embedded in whitespace.
 The optional